Nightholme Preview: Studio Ellipsis’ PvPvE Horror Where Players Become the Monsters They Hunt

 “So tired of multiplayer games.”

-Some even likened it to Redfall, a game whose troubled launch still lingers in players’ minds:
+Some even compared the game to Redfall, a title whose bumpy launch remains fresh in players’ memory:

 “Why does this look like Redfall all over again?”